P3log/hoho_project/README.md

-# README
+# DHT\_tracer README

 Author: P3log</br>
 Date: 25/03/2026

 ## 1 - Description
-The *hoho\_project* was designed to trace measures realised by a DHT sensor (also named AM2302) on a Raspberry Pi device that would work continuously.
+The *DHT22\_tracer* was designed to trace measures realised by a DHT sensor (also named AM2302) on a Raspberry Pi device that would work continuously.
 It was implemented in C language in order to keep it light, fast and low consumer.
 This project contains :
 - An **assembler** script in charge to create an archive to be uploaded on the Raspberry device
 - A handmade-library compatible with the DHT sensor **and** the Raspberry Pi family.
 It requires the pigpio library.
 - Different packages to be contained in the previously mentioned archive